 This Biopesticides Evaluation Manual (Biopesticides E.M.) describes in more detail the data requirements and risk assessment for biopesticides.
-Especially for botanicals and semiochemicals this Biopesticide E.M. should be read in conjunction with the EU Evaluation Manual and national elements, which is dealing with the conventional (chemical) plant protection products, i.e. part A of the data requirements.
+Especially for botanicals and semiochemicals this Biopesticide E.M. should be read in conjunction with the Evaluation Manual EU part and national elements, which is dealing with the conventional (chemical) plant protection products, i.e. part A of the data requirements.